 During the last decade, the shape and source of capital flows and investment have fundamentally shifted.
+Private equity and debt markets have grown and are becoming more mainstream, more diverse, and more liquid.
 Private capital continues to flow into all asset classes including real estate, infrastructure, private credit, and private equity.
+Private capital has become a very large and rapidly growing market segment and we're already seeing that private capital investors are playing an important role in the global economy's recovery as we emerge from the COVID-19 crisis.

-Fund managers want to receive their carried interest and coinvestment returns in the most tax effective way - whether structured as classic carried-interest, ratcheted carry, hybrid carry, diverted carry, multi-waterfall carry, super carry or as a single performance-based fee.
-Yet, to minimize the risk in a challenging and rapidly evolving tax environment and optimize as such the return on investments, efficient tax structuring of carried interest schemes has become more important than ever.
+Against this backdrop, efficiently structuring carried interest incentives has become more important than ever.
+With high amounts of money at stake, fund managers will want to receive their carried interest and co-investment returns in the most tax effective way - whether structured as classic carried interest, ratcheted carry, hybrid carry, diverted carry, multi-waterfall carry, super carry or as a single performance-based fee.